 Here we are for another amazing Create and Share challenge.
-I’m fortunate to be a part of a really great group of ladies where we take one item and then each of us create something of our own out of that item.
+I’m fortunate to be a part of a really great group of ladies where we take one item and then each of us creates something of our own out of that item.
 It’s so much fun to see what everyone comes up with and to see all of the creativity that these women have!
 Here are a few of the challenges I have participated in so far!

 I started with a crate I purchased at Michael’s for $10 and I decided to stain it one of my very favorite colors, Rust-oleum – Weathered Gray.
 I sanded the crate and then applied the stain with a disposable foam brush and then wiped the stain after a couple minutes with a paper towel.
-It’s pretty messy so I recommend wearing gloves or you’ll be grey for a couple days! 🙂 I would let the stain dry over night as the crate really soaks up the stain.
+It’s pretty messy so I recommend wearing gloves or you’ll be grey for a couple of days! 🙂 I would let the stain dry overnight as the crate really soaks up the stain.

 Then click on Image –> Image Rotation –> Flip Canvas Horizontal and it will flip the image.

 It’s now time to transfer this onto your crate.
 I started by cutting out the image so that just the return box would show on my crate.

 I love using Liquitex (gel medium) to transfer photos.
 Apply it to the top of the actual photo or onto the crate and you want to apply a liberal amount of Liquitex to the photo.
 This will ensure it adheres nicely and sticks.
 You will then want to let it dry for several hours; I tend to let it dry overnight.
 Do not rush the drying period.

 Then place it onto the crate and let it dry!
 You can see the writing is showing correctly on the create since it has been flipped.

 Next, you will use a spray bottle to get that area pretty wet.
 Once you’ve saturated the area then start rubbing off the top layer of paper with your fingers.
 Do this until the entire image is showing through.